 When the actions of insulin are impaired, carbohydrate metabolism becomes abnormal.
 This condition has been termed carbohydrate intolerance.
 It reflects the impaired ability of the body to metabolize carbohydrates when insulin resistance is present.

 In his book, Why We Get Fat: And What to Do About It, Gary Taubes arguments that insulin plays a key role for the accumulation of fat in the body; … “First, when insulin levels are elevated, we accumulate fat in our fat tissue; when these levels fall, we liberate fat from the fat tissue and burn it for fuel”, … “Second, our insulin levels are effectively determined by the carbohydrates we eat”..

 The Role of Carbs

-The figure below is from a recently published paper by Richard D. Feinman and coworkers showing data from NHANES (National Health and Nutrition Examination Surveys) indicating a large increase in carbohydrate as the major contributor to caloric excess in the United States from 1974 – 2000.
+The figure below is from a recently published paper by Richard D. Feinman and coworkers showing data from NHANES (National Health and Nutrition Examination Survey) indicating a large increase in carbohydrate as the major contributor to calorie excess in the United states from 1974-2000.
 The absolute amount of fat decreased for men during this period and showed only a slight increase for women.